Photo: Tony Carrick for Bob Vila

 - Kettle charcoal grills are the classic, rounded grill.
 They have a steel chamber on legs that holds the charcoal and cooking grates.
 They usually have a lid and chamber with vents to control airflow into the grill.

 - Barrel charcoal grills look like a steel barrel sliced in half.
 The halves are hinged so the grill has a lid, and a grate sits in the bottom of the chamber.
 It has top and bottom vents and may also have a chimney.

-- Hibachi charcoal grills are small and portable with a cast iron grate suspended over a metal chamber that holds charcoal.
+- Hibachi charcoal grills are small and portable with a cast-iron grate suspended over a metal chamber that holds charcoal.
 Hibachis don’t have a lid, and while some have ventilation in the bottom for heat control, this isn’t a standard feature.

 Size and Weight

 The cooking surface of a charcoal grill is usually one or two metal grates made of cast iron or stainless steel.
-The cooking surface may be completely flat, or it can have multiple tiers so you can grill at low and high heat simultaneously.
+The cooking surface may be completely flat, or it can have multiple tiers so that users can grill at low and high heat simultaneously.
 The second tier can also be used for keeping food warm while the rest of the food cooks.

 Heat Control and Airflow

 Air vents are the temperature control on a charcoal grill.
-These vents are on bottom or top of the grill and control airflow on the food and the flames.
-More air makes the fire burn hotter, less air lowers the heat.
+These vents are on the bottom or top of the grill and control airflow on the food and the flames.
+More air makes the fire burn hotter, and less air lowers the heat.
 Ventilation in the bottom of the grill pulls in oxygen to keep the charcoal hot, while vents in the top of the grill pull heated air out and away from the food.
 Closing the top vents traps smoke inside the grill, giving food that wonderful smoky flavor.

-Some charcoal grills have a simple design, while others have premium features, such as:.
+Some charcoal grills have a simple design, while others have premium features, such as: